hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_tinyworld.md

 **Classes:**

 * **`TinyWorld`**:  This class manages the simulation environment.
-The tests create instances, run them, interact with them (e.g., `broadcast`), and validate results, illustrating its primary functions.
+The tests create instances, run them, interact with them (e.g., `broadcast`), and validate results, illuStarting its primary functions.
 Crucial attributes for a `TinyWorld` might include `name`, `agents`, and methods for running the simulation and handling messages between agents.

 **Functions:**